BioTomateDE/rust-biologischer-log/README.md

 use log::{info, warn};

 fn main() {
-    // Initialize the logger.
-Call this function in the
+    // Initialize the logger with your crate name.
-    // beginning of your main function.
-    let logger = init_logger();
+    // Call this function in the beginning of your main function. let logger = init_logger(env!("CARGO_PKG_NAME"));

     // Do your program stuff, logging with the `debug`, `info`, `warn`,
     // and `error` functions from the `log` crate.